Friday, 12 May 2023

 Blue-winged Teal: Freiston Shore, Lincolnshire

-A morning spent at Frampton on Tuesday the 9th resulted in only one new addition to the year total when two Little Stints were found among a large group of Ringed Plovers and Dunlin.
-We walked the complete circuit searching and ultimately failing to locate any Curlew Sandpipers, Spotted Redshanks, Wood Sandpipers, or the Blue-winged Teal.
-A scan from the seawall did however locate the three Black-winged Stilts busily feeding to the north of the 360 hide.
-Several Whimbrel, Yellow Wagtails, and Little Ringed Plovers were also seen on the wet grasslands.
+A morning at Frampton on Tuesday the 9th resulted in only one new addition to the year total when two Little Stints were found among a large group of Ringed Plovers and Dunlin.
+We walked the complete circuit searching and failing to locate any Curlew Sandpipers, Spotted Redshanks, Wood Sandpipers, or Blue-winged Teal.
+A scan from the seawall and the three Black-winged Stilts was seen busily feeding to the north of the 360 hide.
+A scan of the wet grasslands produced sightings of several Whimbrel, Yellow Wagtails, and Little Ringed Plovers.

-The new visitor centre and cafe are great additions to the site and the staff are always friendly and welcoming.
+The new visitor centre and cafe are great additions to the site and the staff is always friendly and welcoming.

 Two Little Stints were found among the large flock on the left of the photo.

-This morning we decided to head to Norfolk, stopping on the way at Welney Village where we heard a Corncrake.
-We failed to see the bird despite plenty of searching, but it was good to hear it constantly calling.
+This morning we decided to head to Norfolk, stopping on the way at Welney Village where we heard a Corncrake but failed to see the bird despite plenty of searching, but it was good to hear it constantly calling.
 We also added Garden Warbler to the year list.

-Upon arrival, we found a rucksack by the gate, it contained a camera and the bag was dry so must have been left behind this morning and not during last night's rain.
-The plan would have been to leave it at Welney visitor centre but it was only 7am and the reserve didn't open until 10am!
-So Brian put a tweet out asking if anybody had left a bag behind hoping the owner would see it.
+Upon arrival, we found a rucksack by the gate, it contained a camera and the bag was dry so it would have been left behind this morning and not during last night's rain.
+The plan would have been to leave it at Welney visitor centre but it was only 7am and the reserve was closed until 10am!
+So Brian put a message on Twitter asking if anybody had left a bag behind hoping the owner would see it.
 Luckily as we returned to the car the owner of the bag pulled up.
-So he got his bag and belongings back and we didn't have the worry of what to do with it for the rest of the day.
+We returned his bag and belongings to him.
+Which allowed us to enjoy the rest of the day without worry.

-From here we drove to Choseley hoping some of the Dotterel had remained overnight.
-Two of them had and to all our surprise it was Dad who found them!
+We drove to Choseley in the hope the Dotterel had remained overnight.
+Two of them had, to our surprise, it was Dad who found them!
 They were very distant but we had good scope views at this time of the morning without any heat haze to worry about.
 They were feeding along the distant hedge line in the photo below.

 Dotterel field

-Weather conditions were forecast to improve in the afternoon, so did we head for home or continue north to Freiston Shore in Lincolnshire and hope the Blue-winged Teal that had relocated here from Frampton earlier in the week was still present today.
+Weather conditions were forecast to improve in the afternoon, so we decided to head north to Freiston Shore in Lincolnshire hoping the Blue-winged Teal that had relocated here from Frampton earlier in the week was still present today.
 Having only ever seen one Blue-winged Teal beforehand I was keen to go, and luckily Brian had already decided he was going.
-Upon arrival, we soon found the viewing screen overlooking what is locally called "the reservoir" but is in fact a relatively small body of water.
-Only two other birders were present and neither had found the teal.
+Upon arrival, we soon found the viewing screen overlooking what is locally called "the reservoir" but is a relatively small body of water.
+Two other birders were present and hadn't seen the teal.
 Two drake Garganey were found in the flooded area behind the reservoir and two Yellow Wagtails were also seen.
-After several scans of the whole area, Brian suddenly spots the teal!
+After several scans of the whole "reservoir", Brian suddenly spots the teal!
 It's along the back edge and where it came from is a mystery, having scanned that area plenty of times with no sign previously.
 It remained distant but we enjoyed superb scope views.

 Signage at the entrance